N. Porsenna: Early life

-The future writer, who listed himself as "of Romanian nationality and ethnic origin", was born as Nicu Porsena Ionescu on January 13, 1892.
+The future writer, who listed himself as "of Romanian nationality and ethnic origin", was born as Nicu Porsena Ionescu on 13 January 1892.
 His exact place of birth is Strada Doamnei 14, Lipscani, Bucharest.
 This was the domicile of his father, the printer Gheorghe (or George) Ionescu, and mother Maria (née Cordea).
 Nicu's maternal grandfather was a Transylvanian immigrant to Wallachia, who had served as a Barrier Captain in the Bucharest police.
 The surname "Ionescu" was originally Gheorghe's patronymic, fixated during his time in school; originally from Afumați in Wallachia, he had spent some of his youth as a homeless urchin, owing his success to being selected as an apprentice by C. Petrescu-Conduratu.
 He was serving as general manager of Institutul de Arte Grafice Carol Göbl, one of Romania's most prestigious presses, and later set up his own firm, Tipografia George Ionescu.
 The future writer's second birth name, and his selected pen name, was chosen by his father to honor Lars Porsena, the ancient Etruscan king.
 Gheorghe, who cultivated literature and corresponded with historian Nicolae Iorga, had given unusual, bookish names, to all his children.
-Three of Nicu's sister were known as Lucreția, Eugenia, and Gilberta; a brother was baptized Flavius.
+Three of Nicu's sisters were known as Lucreția, Eugenia, and Gilberta; a brother was baptized Flavius.

 Nicu was a student of Matei Basarab National College from 1902.
 In February 1909, he and classmate Adrian Maniu co-authored and recited a poem that parodied Symbolist cliches.
-He was attending the high school literary club, chaired by folklorist Theodor Speranția, where, in June, he restated his dislike of Symbolism in a public dispute with another colleague, C. Vlădescu.
-In 1910, when his poems first appeared in print in Viața Socială journal, Porsenna had enlisted at the University of Bucharest, ultimately majoring in Philosophy and Law in 1914.
+Both of them bonded with another schoolmate, the future journalist and theologian Nae Ionescu, with whom they discussed "important philosophical problems".
+Porsenna was attending the high school literary club, chaired by folklorist Theodor Speranția, where, in June, he restated his dislike of Symbolism in a public dispute with another colleague, C. Vlădescu.
+In 1910, when his poems first appeared in print in Viața Socială journal, he had enlisted at the University of Bucharest, ultimately majoring in Philosophy and Law in 1914.
 During his second year, in August 1912, he formed a student movement in opposition to the mainstream body, receiving pledges of support from young authors such as Maniu, Scarlat Froda, and Theodor Solacolu.
 It was around this time that Porsenna met Ilie Cătărău, a Bessarabian refugee, university colleague, and future terrorism suspect—seen by Porsenna (his reputed confidant) as a spy for the Romanian Siguranța.